Coetus Internationalis Patrum: Organization and membership

-During the first session of the council, they acted informally as an unnamed "study group" of individual Council fathers of traditionalist orientation.
-Between the first and second sessions of the council, Archbishops Marcel Lefebvre (Superior CSSp) and Geraldo de Proença Sigaud (Diamantina, Brazil) and Bishop José Maurício da Rocha (Bragance, Brazil) decided to organize a more formal group of like-minded bishops.
+During the first session of the Council, they acted informally as an unnamed "study group" of individual Council fathers of traditionalist orientation.
+Between the first and second sessions of the council, Archbishops Marcel Lefebvre (Superior CSSp) and Geraldo de Proença Sigaud (Diamantina, Brazil) and Bishop José Maurício da Rocha (Bragança, Brazil) decided to organize a more formal group of like-minded bishops.
 The group soon established a steering committee, of archbishops Lefebvre and Proença Sigaud, bishops Luigi Maria Carli (Segni), Antônio de Castro Mayer (Campos, Brazil). and the Abbot of Solesmes, Jean Prou OSB.
-After the second session of the council, the group came formally into existence, issuing a circular letter, signed by archbishops Lefebvre, Proença Sigaud, Cabana (Sherbrooke, Quebec, Canada), Silva Santiago (Concepción, Chile (emeritus)), Lacchio (Changsha, China) and Cordeiro (Karachi, Pakistan), which announced a group of Council fathers attached to the traditions of the Church.
+After the second session of the Council, the Group came formally into existence, issuing a circular letter signed by archbishops Lefebvre, Proença Sigaud, Cabana (Sherbrooke, Quebec, Canada), Silva Santiago (Concepción, Chile (emeritus)), Lacchio (Changsha, China) and Cordeiro (Karachi, Pakistan), which announced a group of Council fathers attached to the traditions of the Church.

 Sources close to the organization report it had 250 members out of the approximately 2,400 bishops attending the Council at any given time.
 Other studies describe it either as having 16 "core members" or as having 5 members in the steering committee, 55 general members, and 9 supporting cardinals.
 In addition to the Council fathers, there were also theologians who formed a minor group that helped formulate the group's responses on issues being discussed in the council.
-On specific topics they were able to gather additional adherents among the Council fathers; they obtained 435 signatures on a petition calling for an explicit condemnation of communism.
+On specific topics, they were able to gather additional adherents among the Council fathers; they obtained 435 signatures on a petition calling for an explicit condemnation of communism.

 Issues

-As a member of the Preparatory Commission for the Second Vatican Council, Archbishop Marcel Lefebvre had taken part in the discussions about the draft documents submitted to the bishops for consideration at the council.
-His concerns with these proposals led to the formation of the study group to deal with a number of issues at the council.
+As a member of the Preparatory Commission for the Second Vatican Council, Archbishop Marcel Lefebvre had taken part in the discussions about the draft documents submitted to the bishops for consideration at the Council.
+His concerns with these proposals led to the formation of the study group to deal with a number of issues at the Council.
 A primary element of their agenda was opposition to the principle of episcopal collegiality, which they feared could undermine papal primacy and the rights of individual bishops.
-They thought there should be a specific condemnation of communism and that there should be a separate Council document on the subject of the Blessed Virgin Mary, not merely a chapter in Lumen gentium.
+They thought there should be a specific condemnation of Communism, as well as a separate Council document on the Blessed Virgin Mary instead of a mere chapter in Lumen gentium.

-Continuing complaints from the group about the presence of Protestant observers led Pope Paul VI, who was "concerned not to alienate the traditionalists", to ask Cardinal Augustin Bea "if perhaps the presence of the 'separated brethren' and their 'mentality' were 'excessively dominating the council, thus diminishing its psychological freedom.'
+Continuing complaints from the Group about the presence of Protestant observers led Pope Paul VI, who was "concerned not to alienate the traditionalists", to ask Cardinal Augustin Bea "if perhaps the presence of the 'separated brethren' and their 'mentality' were 'excessively dominating the council, thus diminishing its psychological freedom.'
 (He) emphasized that protecting 'the coherence of the teaching of the Catholic Church' was more important than pleasing the observers.'"
 After thus consulting Cardinal Bea, the Pope decided not to disinvite the observers.